The Neighbors: Income

 The most common language spoken in the Roosevelt Ave / 37th St

-neighborhood is English, spoken by 51.8% of households.
-Other important languages spoken here include Spanish and Chinese.
+neighborhood is English, spoken by 51.6% of households.
+Other important languages spoken here include Spanish, Chinese and Tagalog (the first language of the Philippine region).